-They have discovered that 43% of us Brits wouldn’t know what to do if there was a leak in our home.
-Over 33% of our homes aren’t fitted with a carbon monoxide alarm and over 25% of us don’t realise that CO has no smell.
+From research carried out by nPower in 2017, it was discovered that 43% of us Brits wouldn’t know what to do if there was a leak in our home.
+Over 33% of our homes weren’t fitted with a carbon monoxide alarm and over 25% of us didn’t realise that CO has no smell.

-Even more worrying, only 5% of us can identify the most common symptoms of carbon monoxide poisoning (CO).
+Even more worrying, only 5% of us could identify the most common symptoms of carbon monoxide poisoning (CO).

 What is Carbon Monoxide?